 Winnowing

-It looks like nothing at all.
-A brief shadow-blur, a whip of displaced air, an ozone tang where a body stood a heartbeat ago.
-But it is older than the High Lord lines, and in the hands of Velaris's Inner Circle it is escape, ambush, and the only door fast enough to outrun a war.
+A shadow-blur, a whip of air, an ozone tang where someone stood a heartbeat ago.
+Older than the High Lord lines.
+In the Inner Circle's hands it's escape, ambush, and the only door fast enough to outrun a war.

 At a glance